taddyb/redesigned-guide/README.md

 options:
-  --ghost, -g           Include the downstream flowpath in the extracted elements
+  --ghost, -g           Include the downstream flowpath in the extracted elements --output-dir, -o      The output directory used to for saving the geospatial boundary subsets and/or plots

 Shapefile Arguments:
   boundaries            Path to file containing boundaries to use